SzuYaoC/classic_ml_model/doc/KNN_Questions.md

 ⸻

-# 3. Implementation & Complexity
+# C. Implementation & Complexity

 11. What is the training complexity of KNN?